The Proper Tools

 For EM silver contacts, they can be cleaned with isopropyl alcohol.
 Then insert a flexstone between the contacts, press them together and move the flexstone back and forth.
 It is important not to press too hard and bend the leafs as that will cause them to file not parallel to each other.

 The cabinet flipper switches and those at the flipper switches (EOS or end of stroke) handle higher currents, have tungsten contacts and are designed differently*.
 Worn or dirty flipper and EOS switches will lead to weak or non-functioning flippers.
 They can be filed with a standard metal file, or they may need to be replaced.
-A flexstone file used on EOS switches will wear out the flexstone.
+A flexstone file used on EOS switches will wear out the flexstone and destroy the file.

 * Except those on newer solid state or Fliptronics flipper systems.
 They use gold contacts.